What is a SAFe Practice Consultant-T (SPCT) and How Can You Become One?

 “I am so glad I did it.
 It is unreservedly the single most important thing I have done in my career.
 If you are a seasoned professional with a commitment to lifelong learning and are wondering what your next career move might be, I highly recommend you take a look at the SPCT program.”

 As more organizations engage with SAFe®, it’s even more critical that we have knowledgeable, experienced SAFe leaders to help transform large enterprises and continue to shape the way SAFe is being implemented.
-If you have deep SAFe knowledge, are a lifelong learner, are SAFe Program Consultant (SPC)-certified, and excel in training and coaching, I invite you to consider becoming a SAFe Program Consultant Trainer (SPCT).
+If you have deep SAFe knowledge, are a lifelong learner, are SAFe Practice Consultant (SPC)-certified, and excel in training and coaching, I invite you to consider becoming a SAFe Practice Consultant-T (SPCT).

 — Gartner, “A Technical Professional’s Guide to Successful Adoption of the Scaled Agile Framework (SAFe),” Kevin Matheny, Bill Holz, 13 April 2020

-SPCTs are transformation catalysts, sharing their vast industry expertise and skills through teaching, coaching, and handling the most challenging SAFe implementations.
-They are experts at communicating, consulting, and creating SAFe knowledge.
+As transformation catalysts, SPCTs share their vast industry expertise and skills through teaching, coaching, and handling the most challenging SAFe implementations.
+And they are experts at communicating, consulting, and creating SAFe knowledge.

 SPCT is the most advanced certification you can achieve with SAFe and can be career-changing through job advancement and new opportunities.

 SPCT credentials bring the highest level of credibility, which opens doors for you and generates confidence within the organization that you’re helping to create the highest-quality SAFe implementation.

 That said, you should know that our selection process has very high standards, and not everyone will get in.
 To be accepted into the program, you must not only meet the skills and experience prerequisites but have presence and gravitas.
 The requirements and expectations are slightly different for partners and enterprise employees.